ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     ```pre
     scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -J ubuntu@<Bastion_Node_IP>lsfadmin@<Management_Node_IP>:/opt/ibm/lsfsuite/ext/ws/conf/https/cacert.pem /Users/test/Desktop/
     ```

-    **Note:**

-    * For clusters with a single management node, all the configurations run on that same node.
-You can use the "ssh_to_management_node" tunnel for validation.

-    * For clusters with multiple management nodes, Web Services are installed and configured on the second management node.
-In this case, replace <Management_Node_IP> with the IP address of management node 2.

 6. Connect to the LSF management node through SSH.
 The details are available in the Schematics log output with the `web_service_tunnel` variable.